Find Affordable College Courses

 East Lansing, MI

-Our analysis found Michigan State University to be the best value school for physical sciences students who want to pursue a bachelor’s degree in Michigan.
-Located in the city of East Lansing, Michigan State is a public college with a very large student population.
+Our 2023 rankings named Michigan State University the best value school in Michigan for physical sciences students working on their bachelor’s degree.
+Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.

 Michigan State also made our Best Physical Sciences Bachelor’s Degree Schools in Michigan list, coming in at #3.

-You’ll be in good company if you decide to attend Grand Valley State University.
-It ranked #2 on our 2023 Best Value Physical Sciences Bachelor’s Degree Schools in Michigan list.
-GVSU is a very large public school located in the large suburb of Allendale.
+You’ll join some of the best and brightest minds around you if you attend Grand Valley State University.
+The school came in at #2 on this year’s Best Value Physical Sciences Bachelor’s Degree Schools in Michigan list.
+GVSU is a fairly large public school located in the suburb of Allendale.

 The average tuition and fees for an in-state undergraduate at GVSU are $13,900 a year.

-Out of the 7 schools in Michigan that were part of this year’s ranking, Western Michigan University landed the # 3 spot on the list.
-Located in the small city of Kalamazoo, WMU is a public college with a large student population.
+A rank of #3 on this year’s list means Western Michigan University is a great value for physical sciences students working on their bachelor’s degree.
+Located in the small city of Kalamazoo, WMU is a public school with a large student population.

 In-state tuition fees for undergraduate students at WMU are $13,434 per year.